 Welcome to Barcelona

-Upon arrival at El Prat Airport, a driver will take you into the city where you'll check into your hotel and unwind.
+Welcome to Spain!
+Upon arrival at El Prat Airport, a driver will take you into the city, where you'll check into your hotel and unwind.
 But don't get too comfortable—kicking off your arrival in Spain will be a guided bike tour of Barcelona.
 At the designated time, your private guide will meet you at the hotel and take you on a whirlwind panoramic tour of this wonderful city.
 This is a great way to get some exercise while learning your way around Barcelona's historic streets.

 During the tour, you'll ride along the narrow streets of Old Town (including Raval, El Born, and Barri Gòtic) before arriving at Park de la Ciutadella—a beautiful respite for relaxing strolls and also the site of the 1888 Universal Expo.
-With fun anecdotes and great views to be had along the way, you'll also visit Olympic Village, the city's redeveloped port, and of course Barceloneta Beach.
+With fun anecdotes and great views to be had along the way, you'll also visit Olympic Village, the city's redeveloped port, and, of course, Barceloneta Beach.

-After the tour, and when the sun goes down over the city, make sure you're near the Magic Fountain of Montjuic, named for the dazzling display of water and colored lights that occur after dark.
+After the tour, and when the sun goes down over the city, make sure you're near the Magic Fountain of Montjuïc, named for the dazzling display of water and colored lights that occur after dark.
 It's the best free show in the city, one whose effect is heightened by the hundreds of spectators and a communal atmosphere.

 Day 2: Visit Park Güell & Sagrada Família